Ackee-Blockchain/solidity-for-vscode/README.md

 # Ackee Blockchain Tools for Solidity

-ABCH tools for Solidity is a [Visual Studio Code](https://code.visualstudio.com/) plugin that implements a language server for Solidity.
+Tools for Solidity is a [Visual Studio Code](https://code.visualstudio.com/) plugin that implements a language server for Solidity.

 **This extension provides the following features:**